oat-sa/taohub-user-guide/User Guide 3.4/Appendix/glossary.md

 A Response Variable which is a Container for multiple values taken from a value set defined by a Base-type.
 These are processed as an ordered list (sequence) of values, but may be empty.

 ## Outcome
 The result of an [Assessment Test](../tests/what-is-a-test.md) or [Item](../items/what-is-an-item.md).
-These are represented by one or more Outcome Variables.
+These are represented by one or more Outcome Variable.

 ## Outcome Processing
-The process which adds up the values of [Item](../items/what-is-an-item.md) Outcomes (or Responses) in order to produce [Test](../tests/what-is-a-test.md) Outcomes.
+The process which adds up the values of [Item](../items/what-is-an-item.md) Outcomes (or Responses) in order to produce [Test](../tests/what-is-a-test.md) Outcomes (i.e. test results).

 ## Outcome Variable
 Variables taken from outcome declarations.
-Values are set either from a default given within the declaration or by a response rule encountered during [Response Processing](../items/item-scoring-rules.md) (for Item outcomes) or [Outcome Processing](../appendix/outcome-processing) (for Test Outcomes).
+Values are set either from a default given within the declaration, or by a response rule encountered during [Response Processing](../items/item-scoring-rules.md) (for Item outcomes) or [Outcome Processing](../appendix/outcome-processing) (for Test Outcomes).

+##Passage
+Passages are .xml files which contain a simple or complex text (a text with integrated images), stored in the [Asset Manager](../appendix/glossary.md#asset-manager) for re-use in new items.

+##Passage Editor
+Editor used to create new (or edit existing) [Passages](../appendix/glossary.md#passage).

 ## Pattern
 Patterns can be set using regular expressions in the QTI creator.
 If the Test-taker's Response does not match the Pattern, an error is shown.
 The Response cannot be submitted until the input is corrected in line with the pattern.